 Consumer spending, a crucial indicator for the economy's path in the coming months, rose 5.6% in June but appears to have weakened in recent weeks, restraining the economic recovery from the coronavirus outbreak.

-The U.S. dollar rebounded slightly after declines earlier this week, according to FactSet.
-The ICE U.S. dollar index, which measures the greenback against a basket of currencies, rose 0.4%.
-Concern over U.S. economic performance, following a sharp contraction in the second quarter, have been weighing on the currency, analysts said.
+The U.S. dollar continued to slide, and is on track to complete its worst month in nearly a decade, according to FactSet.
+The ICE U.S. dollar index, which measures the greenback against a basket of currencies, edged down 0.1%.
+Concern over U.S. economic performance, following a sharp contraction in the second quarter, is weighing on the currency, analysts said.

 Meanwhile new coronavirus cases in the U.S. climbed back above 70,000 as daily reported deaths rose to their highest level in more than a month Thursday, according to data compiled by Johns Hopkins University.

 Analysts said they feared political complications in the U.S. after President Trump floated the idea of delaying the November presidential election for the first time in a tweet Thursday.